jaesm14774/mediaoverload/docs/configuration.md

 ### Complete Example

-See [kirby.yaml](../configs/characters/kirby.yaml) for a fully documented example with inline comments.
+For a fully documented example with inline comments, see [kirby.yaml](../configs/characters/kirby.yaml).

 ---

 ## Generation Type Weights

-Controls which generation method to use.
-System randomly selects based on weights.
+**Weights control which generation method the system selects.** The system randomly chooses a method based on the provided weights.

 ```yaml
 generation_type_weights: